Sukirti Kandpal: 2016–present: Kaala Teeka and further success with Story 9 Months Ki

-In early 2016, Kandpal appeared as a lead in the episode "Grahan" of &TV's horror fiction show Darr Sabko Lagta Hai.
+In early 2016, opposite Gaurav Khanna, Kandpal appeared as a lead in the episode "Grahan" of &TV's horror fiction show Darr Sabko Lagta Hai.
 She next played the character of a Haryanvi girl Rajjo in Zee TV's Tashan-E-Ishq.

 She was a celebrity host for the travel-centered web series Desi Explorers also featuring in two sub series of Desi Explorers: Desi Explorers Jordan and Desi Explorers Taiwan.
 In 2017, she returned to fictional TV series in season 2 of Zee TV's Kaala Teeka as Naina Yug Choudhary.
 After this, she decided to have some time off to spend with her family.
 In July 2019, after a hiatus of two years, she appeared as Saundarya in a five part special crime thriller titled "Chausar" as a part of Savdhaan India special crime series on Star Bharat.

-In November 2020, she made a comeback as a lead character of a successful businesswoman Alia Shroff in Story 9 Months Ki on Sony TV.
-Story 9 Months Ki is first-ever show based on choice motherhood through In vitro fertilization on Indian television and explores the journey of a successful single woman towards motherhood on her own terms.
-Show was termed as one of the most pathbreaking shows of the year 2021 by Urban Asian.
-Her character Alia Shroff was included among a list of Strong female characters on Indian television and web series by The Times of India.
+In November 2020, she made a comeback as a lead character of a successful businesswoman Aliya Shroff in Story 9 Months Ki on Sony Entertainment Television.
+Story 9 Months Ki is the first-ever show based on choice motherhood through In vitro fertilization on Indian television and explores the journey of a successful single woman towards motherhood on her own terms.
+The show was called "one of the most pathbreaking shows of the year 2021" by Urban Asian.
+Her character Aliya Shroff was included among a list of Strong female characters on Indian television and web series by The Times of India.

-Modelling
+In 2023, she made a comeback to the acting after a hiatus of nearly two years with DD National's Swaraj, a Docudrama series based on the tales of courage of more than 550 Indian freedom fighters and inspired from the Azadi Ka Amrit Mahotsav national campaign of the Prime Minister, Shri Narendra Modi, portraying the character of Bengal's first woman martyr Pritilata Waddedar.
+In March 2024, Swaraj was released on OTT platform Amazon Prime Video by Union Minister for Information and Broadcasting, Shri Anurag Singh Thakur.

-Kandpal has appeared in advertisements and TVCs for PC Chandra Jewellers Goldlite collection, Hyundai 4S Fluidic Verna The World Sedan, Dove shampoo, Shahnaz Husain's Fair One Cream, and Margo Neem Face wash.
+Since December 2023, she is portraying Shruti Ahuja opposite Gaurav Khanna, a photographer in StarPlus's Anupamaa.

-Other work
+Other work and media image

 In 2016, she was associated with the "Sarvodaya Women Empowerment" initiative by Nainital police in her home state of Uttarakhand.
 In 2020, she was associated with "Main Darpok Hoon", an awareness campaign by Hamdard India which was aimed at encouraging people to stay indoors and take preventive measures to stay healthy and safe during the COVID-19 pandemic.
 In 2021, she received MEGA Achievers Award by Make Earth Green Again (MEGA) foundation for her work for animal welfare.